konstructio/kubefirst/docs/kubefirst/local/install.md

 **Kubefirst** is the name of our command line tool that installs the Kubefirst platform to your local or cloud environment.

-To use the local version of Kubefirst, you will need to have [Docker installed](https://docs.docker.com/get-docker/) and [enable the Kubernetes feature](https://docs.docker.com/desktop/kubernetes/).
+To use the local version of Kubefirst, you will need to have [Docker installed](https://docs.docker.com/get-docker/).
 You will also need a GitHub account: GitLab for local, and local git repositories are not supported yet.

 ![Kubefirst local installation diagram](../../img/kubefirst/local/kubefirst-cluster-create.png)